angarsky/diveintopython/learn/variables_and_types/string-operations.md

 ## Convert to String

 To convert a non-string object to a string in Python, you can use the `str()` function.
-Here are some examples:
+Here are some examples how to cast data:

 ```python
 # convert an integer to a string